gork-labs/gorka/README.md

 ### What Gets Installed

-- **Global installation** (`gorka install --global`):
-  - MCP server configurations to VS Code user settings
-  - Prompt templates to VS Code user folder
-  - Available across all your projects
-  - Metadata tracked in separate `gorka.json` files

 - **Workspace installation** (`gorka install`):
-  - Workspace-specific MCP configurations
+  - MCP server configurations to `.vscode/mcp.json`
+  - Chatmodes and instructions to `.github/` directory
-  - Memory server for project context
+  - Memory server for project context and knowledge storage
-  - Created in `.vscode/mcp.json`
+  - All components available within the current project
   - Instructions copied to `.github/instructions/`

 ### System Management